A Novel Low Complexity Faster-than-Nyquist (FTN) Signaling Detector for Ultra High-Order QAM: System Model

 Equation (\ref{sampled}) shows that for a given \textit{k}th received symbol, there are components from the \textit{k}th transmitted symbol, as well as ISI from adjacent symbols.
 This can be re-written in vector form as

-where $\mathbf{y}^{c}$ is the complex $N \times 1$ vector of received samples, $\mathbf{a}$ is the complex $N \times 1$ transmitted data symbols vector and \textbf{G} is the $N \times N$ intersymbol interference (ISI) matrix, which is a symmetric Toeplitz matrix.
-To avoid working with complex numbers, (\ref{FTN_sig}) can be re-written as
+where $\mathbf{y}^{c}$ is the complex column vector of received samples of size $N$, $\mathbf{a}$ is the transmitted data symbols vector of length $N$, and \textbf{G} is the $N \times N$ intersymbol interference (ISI) matrix, which is Toeplitz and symmetric.
+Instead of working with complex numbers, we re-write (\ref{FTN_sig}) as